 In mid August 2004, I boarded the Autotrain in Virginia for the overnight trip to Orlando.

+My time at Walt Disney World (that’s the Florida park, for those who don’t know) was truly an unforgettable time of my life, and something I would recommend to almost anyone.
 That being said, like most things, there are pros and cons to dedicating a few months of your oh so precious college years to work for the Mouse, and here is my list for anyone who is considering applying or received their acceptance letter.

 Note: This list could apply to Disneyland (California) program as well, but I don’t know enough about it to comment.
 For comprehensive info about working at Disneyland, check out SarahSnitch

+Pro: You get to live in sunny central Florida for 4 to 6 months.
 When people ask what was the CP like, I always reply: Like being on spring break for an entire semester.

 Orlando isn’t the Caribbean, and it’s not as warm as Miami or a coastal city like Tampa, but the weather (as opposed to the weather where I lived at the time, State College, which was unpredictable at best) is pretty phenomenal.

 Not only is it sunny and warm most days, but like clockwork, I looked forward to the 15 minute rain storm at 3 in the afternoon that would cool the temperature just enough to be pleasant for the rest of day.

 Also, I only got sick once during my program (although I definitely took more than one sick day… sorry Disney).
 My allergies cleared up completely and the combination of air conditioning and humidity did wonders for my aching sinuses.